 Civil War Exhibit

-On November 7 & 8, 1861 approximately 3,000 Union troops arrived in the rebel town of Bloomfield.
+On November 7th and 8th, 1861 approximately 3,000 Union troops arrived in the rebel town of Bloomfield.
 Ten of those soldiers utilized the printing press of the Bloomfield Herald to create the first newspaper for soldiers, by soldiers, The Stars and Stripes.
-The original 1861 issue, only three in existence, is on display.
+The original 1861 issue is on display.

 World War I Exhibit

-Seventy-one issues of The Stars and Stripes were printed in France during World War I under a mandate from General John J. Pershing to improve morale for soldiers stationed overseas.
-The museum has several bound volumes of all 71 newspapers for the perusal of any guest.
+Seventy-one weekly issues of The Stars and Stripes were printed in France during World War I under a mandate from General John J. Pershing to improve morale for soldiers stationed overseas.
+The museum has several bound volumes of all 71 issues for the perusal of any guest.

 World War II Exhibit

-Covering the battlefields of Europe, Africa, and the Pacific, The Stars and Stripes was the soldier's newspaper, printed in various locations as the front-lines advanced.
-G. I.'s treasured the newspaper's glimpses from home, humor, photos, pin-ups, cartoons and sports as well as news from the battlefields.
+Covering the battlefields of Europe, North Africa, and the Pacific, The Stars and Stripes was the soldier's newspaper, printed in various locations as the frontlines advanced.
+G. I.'s treasured the newspaper's glimpses from home, humor, photos, pin-ups, cartoons, and sports as well as news from the battlefields.
 Exhibits feature these themes, various service branches, and an exhibit on the USS Arizona and USS Missouri.
 Many issues of The Stars and Stripes are on display.

-A photo essay of a firefight, a letter from a local soldier, a Western Union telegram, and various artifacts with interpretation are on display.
+A photo essay of a firefight captured by photojournalist, Gary Cooper, and various artifacts with interpretation are on display.

 Gulf War Exhibit